-Dr. Price can keep your smile attractive and healthy when cavities strike!
+Dr. Eibling can keep your smile attractive and healthy when cavities strike!

 Cavities affect people of all ages.
 In a healthy mouth, the enamel, which is the hard outer layer of the tooth, protects the softer tissues inside.
 Acidic food and beverages can attack the enamel, forming a sticky layer loaded with bacteria, known as plaque.
 Plaque eats away at the enamel and decays the tooth, resulting in an opening called a cavity.

 Old fillings can also lead to tooth decay because they can wear out, crack, loosen, and leave small openings in the teeth where bacteria can accumulate.